easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### SeqAn3

 SeqAn is an open source C++ library   of efficient algorithms and data structures for the   analysis of sequences with the focus on biological   data.
 Our library applies a unique generic design   that guarantees high performance, generality,   extensibility, and integration with other libraries.
-SeqAn is easy to use and simplifies the development   of new software tools with a minimal loss of   performance.
+SeqAn is simple to use and simplifies the development   of new software tools with a minimal loss of   performance.

 *homepage*: <https://github.com/seqan/seqan3>